Loading...

 Must be a state-certified appraiser in good standing.
 Each supervisor may oversee no more than 3 trainee appraisers simultaneously.

-The scope of practice is the appraisal of those properties which the state-certified Supervisory Appraiser is permitted by his/her current credential and that the Supervisory Appraiser is competent to appraise.
+The scope of practice for the Trainee Appraiser classification is the appraisal of those properties which the state-certified Supervisory Appraiser is permitted by his/her current credential and that the Supervisory Appraiser is competent to appraise.

 Online courses: Allowed